-The North Feather DPS occupies a relatively small area and several streams or occurrences have been extirpated from past impacts (eastern portion of range, southwestern area near Lake Oroville, and some occurrences in northern Butte County) (CDFW 2020, dataset, entire; Service 2021, figure 49, p.
-131).
+The North Feather DPS occupies a relatively small area and several streams or occurrences have been extirpated from past impacts (eastern portion of range, southwestern area near Lake Oroville, and some occurrences in northern Butte County) (CDFW 2020, dataset, entire; Service 2023, figure 49, p.
+137).
 The North Feather DPS also has the highest average relative risk of population decline with only 16 (15 percent) of the 109 analyzed stream segments in the low risk category and 34 stream segments (31 percent) in the high risk category.
 Overall abundance of foothill yellow-legged frogs for the North Feather DPS is largely unknown, but egg mass densities are very low in the two regulated stream reaches that have long-term monitoring (Rose et al. 2020, pp. 63-64, table 1).
-For example, sections of the Cresta reach of the North Feather River that historically had relatively high numbers of foothill yellow-legged frog egg masses did not have egg masses or were extremely reduced for several years (2006-2017) (CDFW 2019, p.
+For example, sections of the Cresta reach of the North Feather River that historically had relatively high numbers of foothill vellow-legged frog egg masses did not have egg masses or were extremely reduced for several years (2006-2017) (CDFW 2019b, p.
 31; Dillingham 2019, p.
 7).
 As a result, redundancy is limited in the North Feather DPS.
-The North Feather DPS is not only the smallest clade, but its occupied stream segments are not well-distributed over the geographical area (SSA Report (Service 2021, Figure 55)).
-The extant North Feather populations occupy an area small enough that a large catastrophic event, such as a high-severity wildfire or drought, could result in functional extirpation.
-Furthermore, the North Feather DPS has reduced resiliency because of poor occupancy and relatively high risk of population
+The North Feather DPS is not only the smallest clade, but its occupied stream segments are not well-distributed over the geographical area (see figure 55 of the SSA report (Service 2023, p.
+157)).
+The extant North Feather populations occupy an area small enough that a large catastrophic event, such as a highseverity wildfire or drought, could result in functional extirpation.
+Furthermore, the North Feather DPS has reduced resiliency because of poor occupancy and relatively high risk of population decline.

 Redundancy is poor in the South Sierra and Central Coast clades.
 Both the South Sierra and Central Coast clades have substantially reduced resiliency because of poor occupancy, poor connectivity, relatively high risk of decline, and substantial threats.
-A single catastrophic event would be unlikely to extirpate the entirety of either unit, but the patchy distribution of occurrences (SSA Report (Service 2021, Figure 55)) and limited connectivity would make it extremely unlikely that extirpated areas would be recolonized naturally.
+A single catastrophic event would be unlikely to extirpate the entirety of either unit, but the patchy distribution of occurrences (see figure 55 of the SSA report (Service 2023, p.
+157)) and limited connectivity would make it extremely unlikely that extirpated areas would be recolonized naturally.

 Redundancy within the South Coast clade is nearly zero.
-Not only is the resiliency in this clade extensively reduced, but there are only two known populations (SSA Report (Service 2021, Section 8.2)) in the South Coast clade.
-These two populations (comprised of seven stream segments) are also very close in proximity (SSA Report (Service 2021, Figure 55)).
+Not only is the resiliency in this clade extensively reduced, but there are only two known populations (see section 8.2 of the SSA report (Service 2023, pp. 128-145)) in the South Coast clade.
+These two populations (comprised of seven stream segments) are also very close in proximity (see figure 55 of the SSA report (Service 2023, p.
+157)).
 These streams are located close to one another, but the foothill yellow-legged frog populations within them appear to have lost genetic connectivity.
 Although the stream flows are not regulated by dams, the risk of population decline continues to be medium or high under current conditions due to the combination of threats identified above altering habitat and impacting the DPS.
-Furthermore, the close proximity of the stream segments to each other makes the South

-Coast DPS especially vulnerable to extirpation from a single catastrophic event.
+Furthermore, the close proximity of the stream segments to each other makes the South Coast DPS especially vulnerable to extirpation from a single catastrophic event.